 Then maybe a stop on the beach of Cherating.

-Then head for the island of Tiomanfurther south, unless I make a detour to the interior, for a small junglesque stay at Taman Negara.
-Who knows if I will not go straight to the other side, to visit Malacca, the old colonial city, which, it seems, is worth the detour?
-Good.
+Then on to the island of Tiomanto the south, unless I'd rather take a detour into the interior, for a junglesque trip to the Taman Negara.
+Who knows if I won't push on to the other coast, to visit MalaccaThe old colonial town is said to be well worth a visit?
+We'll see.
 We'll see.

-Afterwards, anyway, obligatory passage by Johor Bahru south of the peninsula, on the border with Singapore, or by Kuala Lumpur if I'm closer, to fly and fly to Borneo.
+Afterwards, anyway, obligatory passage by Johor Bahru south of the peninsula, on the border with Singapore, or by Kuala Lumpur if I'm closer, to get on a plane and fly off to Borneo.

-There, arrived at Kota Kinabaluafter which, it will be necessary to win the port of Semporna, on the southeastern point, which gives in the sea of Celebes.
-On the way, possible stops: at the Turtle National Park, in the center of the orang-utans, or even in the jungle.
-I will do without the climb at Mount Kinabalu (which rises to over 4,000 meters), surely extraordinary, but for true trekkers ...
+There, arrived at Kota Kinabaluafter which, it will be necessary to win the port of Semporna...on the southeastern tip of the island, overlooking the Sulawesi Sea.
+On the way, possible stops: at the turtle national park, at the orangutan centre, or even in the jungle.
+I'll do without the climbing at the Mount Kinabalu (which rises to over 4,000 meters), surely extraordinary, but for true trekkers ...